Welcome to Thornton Dale C E Primary School.

 Our Christian values are at the heart of everything we do and we pride ourselves in developing our children as individuals who are encouraged to take ownership of their learning.
-By 'nurturing, growing and believing' we promote core values that can be shared and valued by all regardless of faith or belief.
-These distinctive values of thankfulness, generosity, resilience, forgiveness and respect are the values we want our children to embrace and are woven into the Christian faith through our daily collective worship and in the way we live our lives.
+We promote core values that can be shared and valued by all regardless of faith or belief.
+These distinctive values of kindness, resilience, respect, thankfulness, tolerance and trust, are the values we embrace and live out in our day to day interactions with each other.

 We aim to educate the whole child placing an emphasis on social skills, developing confidence, resilience and self-esteem leading to confident individuals who have a love of learning.

-The children decided that our class names should be named after inspirational people in their lives.
+We have decided that our class names should be named after inspirational people.

 Nursery - Donaldson Class, Reception/Y1 - Earhart, Y1/2 - Attenborough Class, Y2/3 - Meadows Class,

 Y4/5 - Peake Class, Y5/6 - Hillary Class.

 Our bespoke curriculum, which follows the National Curriculum (September 2014), is designed for the context of our school.
 Our curriculum is built around a Core Book Approach - The Power of Reading - which influences our learning, using high quality novels/picture books to inspire topic based learning.